nightroman/FarNet/README.md

     Install-FarPackage FarNet.RightWords
     Install-FarPackage FarNet.Vessel

+Install libraries

     Install-FarPackage FarNet.FSharp.Charting
+    Install-FarPackage FarNet.FSharp.Data
+    Install-FarPackage FarNet.FSharp.PowerShell
     Install-FarPackage FarNet.ScottPlot

 You may start Far Manager after this.
 Modules are installed in `%FARHOME%\FarNet\Modules`.
+Libraries are installed in `%FARHOME%\FarNet\Lib`.

 ## Update using PowerShell

-FarNet and modules installed by `Install-FarPackage` may be updated in the same way.
+FarNet packages installed by `Install-FarPackage` may be updated in the same way.

 Close Far Manager, open PowerShell console, and invoke